pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 # Build your first Supply Chain

-This topic tells you how to use the Tanzu Supplychain CLI plug-in to create a SupplyChain for developers to use.
+This topic tells you how to use the Tanzu Supply Chain CLI plug-in to create a SupplyChain for developers to use.

 {{> 'partials/supply-chain/beta-banner' }}